Fr8org/Fr8Core/Docs/ForDevelopers/DevelopmentGuides/TerminalTutorial-Part3.md

         }
     }
 ---
-We override *InitializeInternalState* because everything we need appears here (not in the class constructor).
+We override the *InitializeInternalState* from the base classes of the SDK because everything we need appears here (not in the class constructor).
 Also we define *RefreshHubToken* callback which will prepare and renew token data for the hub.
 As like as in previous terminal, we renamed existing or add new file in **Activities** folder to Get_Tasks_v1.cs.

 ---